Iterated function system quasiarcs: Introduction

 In Corollary~\ref{cor_BT_intro_1}, we will see that if $n=2$, then one can find plenty of easy-to-check conditions that are sufficient for Theorem~\ref{thm_BT_intro} to hold.

+Condition \eqref{ratios} is violated by the example of Wen and Xi, and hence Theorem~\ref{thm_BT_intro} fails without it.
+We do not know if Theorem~\ref{thm_BT_intro} fails without condition \eqref{angles}.
+However, we suspect that if condition~(B) fails badly (see e.g.\ condition (2) in Theorem~\ref{thm_non-inj}), then the path $\gamma$ has self-intersections and hence $ (\Ss,\gamma) $ is not an IFS arc.
+Theorem~\ref{thm_non-inj} proves this conjecture for some cases of IFS paths in $\R^2$.

 Besides the algebraic conditions of Theorem~\ref{thm_BT_intro}, we also briefly discuss a simpler and well-known condition for an IFS arc to be an IFS quasiarc, which we call the \emph{cone containment condition} (see also \cite{Wen}).
 The cone containment condition is harder to check but covers many cases not covered by Theorem \ref{thm_BT_intro}.
 However, not all IFS arcs satisfying the hypotheses of Theorem \ref{thm_BT_intro} satisfy the cone containment condition.
+Also note that neither the conditions in Theorem~\ref{thm_BT_intro} nor the cone containement condition guarantee that an IFS path $(\Ss, \gamma)$ is actually a topological interval (see Remark~\ref{rmk_sierpin}).

 A similar but slightly larger class of iterated function systems, called \emph{zippers}, has been examined by Aseev, Tetenov, and Kravchenko in \cite{Aseev}.
 There, the authors give a different collection of conditions on the IFS that guarantee that the invariant set is a quasiarc; there seems to be no overlap between those results and Theorem \ref{thm_BT_intro}.
 Other subclasses of zippers have been considered in connection with quantitative dimension distortion of planar quasiconformal mappings; in this case holomorphic motions can be used to show the quasiarc property \cite{AstalaChat}.
 A wonderful visualization for such function systems can be found at \cite{web}.
 In neither of these works are the zippers considered actually IFS paths, although in some cases the invariant set of the zipper can also be realized as the invariant set of an IFS path.